-Nomination and Remuneration committee shall consider and specify the personal characteristics of the person to be selected to be nominated as directors in various fields such as the Nomination and Remuneration committee shall consider the composition of the expertise that is required in the committee so that the board can formulate strategies and policies as well as oversee effective implementation of the strategy.
+Nomination and Remuneration committee shall consider and specify the personal characteristics of the person to be selected to be nominated as directors in various fields such as

 - Morality and responsibility. - Decisions based on information and reason. - Maturity and stability, being a good listener, and dare to express different and independent opinions. - Hold on to working with principles and standards as a professional. - Other characteristics as specified by the Nomination and Remuneration committee.